Garus, Murphy and athletics director Mark Coyle are subject of article called

 BOISE STATE TENURE (2009-present)

-Murphy joined the Bronco coaching staff in August 2009 after serving as a volunteer assistant coach during the spring 2009 semester.
-Murphy now has 13 years of NCAA Division I coaching experience, as well as extensive experience in coaching and directing Junior Olympic club teams in the Boise area.
+Joining the Bronco coaching staff in August 2009.
+Murphy has 14 years of NCAA Division I coaching experience, as well as extensive experience in coaching and directing Junior Olympic club teams.

-During her first four years with the Broncos Murphy has helped turn the program around, many of the accomplishments to date include: three-consecutive winning seasons (2010-12), eight all-conference honors (three first team, five second team), one AVCA All-West Region and honorable-mention All-American honoree, one ESPN/CoSIDA Academic All-District Team award winner, one conference all-freshman team member and 24 academic all-conference honors.
+During her first five years with the Broncos Murphy helped turn the program around.
+Many of the accomplishments include: three-consecutive winning seasons (2010-12), eight all-conference honors (three first team, five second team), one AVCA All-West Region and honorable-mention All-American honoree, one Capital One/CoSIDA Academic All-District Team award winner, one conference all-freshman team member and 29 academic all-conference honors.

 PREVIOUS COACHING EXPERIENCE

-In her first experience as an assistant women's volleyball coach at the NCAA Division I level, Murphy was a part of the coaching staff at California State University - Sacramento for nine seasons (1993-99, 2001-02).
-There she was able to help her team to three Big Sky Conference titles and three post-season appearances.
+In her first experience as an assistant women's volleyball coach at the NCAA Division I level, Murphy was a part of the coaching staff at Sacramento State for nine seasons (1993-99, 2001-02).
+There she was able to help her team to three Big Sky Conference titles, three post-season appearances, 15 All-Big Sky honors, two Big Sky MVPs, and 16 Academic All-Big Sky awards.

-Murphy earned her first collegiate coaching position at her alma mater University of California - Davis where she was an assistant coach for the men's team from 1991-93.
+Murphy's first collegiate coaching position was at her alma mater University of California-Davis where she was an assistant coach for the men's team from 1991-93.

 COLLEGIATE PLAYING CAREER

-An outstanding collegiate player, Murphy was a member of the UC Davis team where she was named to the AVCA First Team All-America in 1991 and 1992.
+An outstanding collegiate player, Murphy was a member of the UC Davis team where she was named to the AVCA All-America First Team in 1991 and 1992.
 At the time of her graduation she held the school records in career kills, career attacks, career hitting percentage and career service aces.
-In 1998 Murphy was inductee into the UC Davis Hall of Fame.
+In 1998 Murphy was inducted into the UC Davis Hall of Fame.

 Murphy earned her B.S. in Human Development from UC Davis in 1993.
-Murphy has two children, Jackson and Katherine.
+Murphy has two children, Jackson (14) and Katherine (12).